msyamkumar/cs220-f20-projects/p12/README.md

 * Literacy: (out of 100%)
 * Phones: Number of phones per 1000 people

+**DISCLAIMER**: This dataset has been taken from the source without any modifications.
+Any current information in the world affairs, including political implications haven't been represented in this dataset accurately.
+Please consider this as a synthetic dataset and not a real-world representation of the country information.

 # Testing

 For answers involving a DataFrame, `test.py` compares your tables to